UNITED STATES

 Revenue

-Our revenue consists of manufacturing and distribution sales of rare cannabinoid products, which are generally recognized at a point in time.
-We recognize revenue when control over the products has been transferred to the customer and to which we have a present right to payment.
+Our revenue consists of manufacturing and distribution sales of bulk rare cannabinoid Products, which are generally recognized at a point in time.
+The Company recognizes revenue when control over the products have been transferred to the customer and the Company has a present right to payment.

 Cost of Sales